RayParkerBassPlayer/slippage/WARP.md

 ### Key Algorithm Concepts

+**Dock Status Priority**: Primary priority is dock status: PERMANENT (locked) > WAITING_LIST > TEMPORARY > UNASSIGNED.
+YEAR_OFF members are not assigned.

-**Priority-Based Assignment**: Members with lower IDs get preference.
+**Member ID Priority**: Within each dock status level, members with lower IDs get preference.
 Member "M1" > "M2" > "M100" in priority.

-**Permanent Member Protection**: Permanent members cannot be evicted, even by higher-priority members.
+**Permanent Member Protection**: Permanent members cannot be moved or evicted by anyone.
 They are locked in during Phase 1.

+**Year-Off Handling**: Year-off members do not receive slip assignments.
+Their slips become available for other members.

 **Size-Based Protection**: A member keeps their slip if a higher-priority member's boat won't fit in it.
 Prevents futile evictions.